qwertie/home/misc/Atlas-Shrugged-summary.md

 > "If I do, you just go ahead and make the most of it, Jimmy.
 If."

 > "The trouble with people who overreach themselves is that they have short memories.
-You'd better remember who got Rearden Metal choked off the market for you . "
+You'd better remember who got Rearden Metal choked off the market for you."

 > "Why, I remember who promised to.
 That was the party who then pulled every string he could lay his hands on to try to prevent that particular directive from being issued, because he figured he might need rail of Rearden Metal in the future."